-- 3. The time a carcass was found, - 4.
+- 1. The size of the area searched, - 2.
+The date, start and end times of searching, - 3.
+The time a carcass was found, - 4.
 The state of decomposition, - 5.
 The extent and type of injury sustained, - 6.
-The species, sex, and age (where possible) of the specimen, - 7.
-The grid and GPS coordinates of where the specimen was found, and - 8.
+The species, sex, and age (where possible) of the specimen,

+- 7. The grid and GPS coordinates of where the specimen was found, and - 8.
 The substrate where it was found.

-For the safe handling of birds and bats, and particularly bats, the guidelines of the Ontario

-Ministry of Health and Long-Term Care were followed (Ontario Ministry of Health and Long-Term Care 2010).
+For the safe handling of birds and bats, and particularly bats, the guidelines of the Ontario Ministry of Health and Long-Term Care were followed (Ontario Ministry of Health and Long-Term Care 2010).
 These procedures are illustrated in the video of the U.S. Fish and Wildlife Service (2009).

 Scavenger trials and searcher trials were conducted following the guidelines of the Canadian Wildlife Service (Environment Canada 2007).

 Culled farm quail and brown mice were the specimens used for the scavenger trials.
 Carcasses were laid out in the search areas late in the day on turbine pads that were to be searched the next day.
 Carcasses persisting until the morning of the next day were recorded and left on the pad for up to two weeks.
 The presence or absence of the carcass was noted each time the pad was searched.
 Scavenger trials were evenly distributed over the project site.

-Searcher trials were also conducted during the season.
+Searcher trials were also conducted on a periodic basis.
 Test carcasses were randomly placed on the pad the evening before the test and then checked again as soon as possible after the search in order to determine if those carcasses which were not found were still there or had been scavenged during the night.
 Brown mice (resembling a bat carcass) and culled farm quail were used for the searcher testing.
 Carcasses for searcher trials were evenly distributed over the project site and proportionately distributed on substrate types according to the abundance of that substrate on the pads.